-|Card||Best for …||Why|
+|Card||Great for …||Why|

-|American Express® Business Gold Card||Online businesses and e-commerce||Earn 4x points on 2 categories of your choice on up to $150,000 in combined purchases each calendar year, then 1x points.
+|American Express® Business Gold Card||Online businesses and e-commerce||Earn 4x points on two categories of your choice on up to $150,000 in combined purchases each calendar year, then 1x points.
 Categories include US purchases for advertising in select media, US purchases made directly from select technology providers and more.|

-|The Plum Card® from American Express||Freelancers||Get 60 days following your account opening to pay off your purchases without incurring interest.|
+|The Plum Card® from American Express||Freelancers||Each month, you can carry a balance for up to 60 days without incurring interest.|

 |U.S. Bank Business Platinum||Startups||Long intro APR for a business credit card.|

-|Spark® Cash from Capital One®||Restaurants||Unlimited 2% cash back on every purchase.|
+|Capital One® Spark® Cash for Business||Restaurants||Unlimited 2% cash back on every purchase.|

 |Ink Business Preferred℠ Credit Card||Businesses with frequent travel needs||Earn 3x points on travel, shipping, eligible advertising purchases and more for the first $150,000 in combined purchases every card year, then 1x points.|